 The patented aerostatic bearing system of UASD-H25 and UASD-H25A type spindles with their capillary orifices technology has specifically been designed and manufactured for use with a supply pressure of 20-30 bar.
 The result is an increase of nearly 300 % in load capacity at the spindle nose compared to the standard models.

-The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economic operation even at the higher supply pressures and remarkably increased robustness.
+The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economical operation even at the higher supply pressures and remarkably increased robustness.

-An alternative air compressor to your machines standard may be required to operate UASD-x models.
+You may need an alternative air compressor to your machine´s standard to operate with the UASD-x models.